 The NIke campaign and Mind Set program is meant to be a conversation starter and add to the dialogue around well-being, while helping users set goals and stick to an aspirational routine with the help of expert guidance.
 A year-long program, Mind Sets is also being used to promote the Nike brand’s new Nike Training Club which offers training regimes for “every body and mind.”
 Designed to help make user fitness habits stick with daily content, goal-setting tools and incentives, the Nike Training Club is a way to normalize and add to the conversation around mental and physical wellbeing.

-This article originally appeared in the PSFK report, Engaging Customers Around Aspirations.
+This article originally appeared in the PSFK report, Marketing to Gen Z's Aspirations.